ChetanNain/CMPE-255/README.md

 ### 1. EDA:

-aa) Loading the csv files
+a) Loading the csv files

 b) Checking the description of the daatsets like the data types, how many rows , columns, etc